UI for Blazor

 Data binding the entire list data makes usage trivial and allows you to focus on other more important things – like if you want your data to be loaded on demand which we also support.

 Making good use of this component requires it to be very flexible to be useful in all situations.
-For this reason, the columns of the Telerik UI for Blazor TreeList can be
+For this reason, the columns of the Telerik UI for Blazor TreeList can be:

 Inline editing lets the user directly modify any given entry and all ofits columns.
 This editing mode is a good mix between being fast to access and letting the user change everything.
+The mode allows editing, saving and deleting an item, in case the user clicks the delete button, a Delete Confirmation popup will be displayed which would require the user to confirm or cancel the action.

 The TreeList also provides a toolbar to which you can add actions not tied to a given row.
 There is one built-in command – Add.
 Custom commands can be added declaratively – you only need to specify name, an optional icon and a function to be called when the corresponding button is pressed.